 In Santa Monica you don’t have to sacrifice the indulgences of luxury travel in order to “go green” as the destination provides many eco-friendly restaurants, hotels, attractions and transport alternatives so you can travel guilt-free and protect the destination you love to visit.
 The city’s longstanding commitment to the environment includes a goal to achieve zero waste through diversion, composting, and recycling by 2030.
-Please see below our top 12 reasons why Santa Monica is leading the way as a sustainable travel destination.

 In 2019 Santa Monica banned single-use plastics

 With the rising awareness of the impact plastic is having on the world’s oceans, at the start of 2019, Santa Monica, took bold measures in an effort to safeguard its coastline from pollution by banning single-use plastics.
 The new regulations mean local businesses distributing plastic utensils to customers must ensure they are made from marine-degradable material instead of plastic.
 These requirements will protect Santa Monica Bay from plastic pollution whilst reducing landfill waste.This aligns with the city’s sustainability goals and longstanding commitment to the environment, which includes a goal to achieve zero waste through diversion, composting, and recycling by 2030.
 As one of the first cities in the USA to expand bans on plastics, Santa Monica has emerged as a leader in environmental protection as well as being one of the most sustainable cities in the USA.